olivercalder/cs332-s20-osv-olivercalder/labs/lab3design.md

   - Set `wait_lock = &(new_ctlist->wait_lock)`
 - Have the child process acquire its wait lock before the fork returns
 - All the opened files must be duplicated in the new process (not as simple as a memory copy)
-  - Go through every entry of the parent's `fdtable`, and for each one, have the child process call `sys_open` with the proper pathname, flags, and mode (all now saved in the `fdtable`)
+  - Go through every entry of the parent's `fdtable`, and for each one, have the child process call `fs_reopen_file`
 - Set up trapframe to return 0 in the child via `kernel/trap.c:tf_set_return`, while returning the child's pid in the parent

 #### wait